lsst-dm/alert_stream/README.md

 $ docker run -it --rm sims_alerts python bin/sendAlertStream.py -h
 ```

-You must rebuild your container every time you modify any of the code.
+You must rebuild your image every time you modify any of the code.

 **Start producing an alert stream**